Internal parasite (worm) control

 are slow to acquire immunity.
 It takes 10 to 12 months for most

 lambs to develop immunity to parasites.
-Sheep also suffer a loss
+Sheep also suffer a temporary loss

-of immunity at the time of lambing, which does not restore itself
+of immunity around the time of lambing, which does not restore itself

 until approximately four weeks after lambing.